Difference between Eseutil- Soft Recovery & Hard Recovery

-The database files – EDB and STM restored from available online backup are restored to normal paths defined for the database.
+NOTE: The database files – EDB and STM, are restored to normal paths defined for the database.
 Backup program creates a Restore.env file in the temporary folder.
 The Restore.env file performs the same function as checkpoint file.

-The best option is to recover the database using EDB File recovery tool – Stellar Repair for Exchange.
+Thus, the best option is to recover the database by using EDB file recovery tool – Stellar Repair for Exchange.
 This tool repairs corrupt Exchange database with 100% integrity, precision, and without the risk of data loss.

-Stellar Repair for Exchange tool is loaded with interactive graphical user interface or GUI to help recover database from EDB file to PST, MSG, EML, RTF, HTML and PDF formats.
-The tree-format structure promoted three-pane view which helps Exchange administrators to choose amongst the mailboxes and/or particular files to recover.
-Direct export to live Exchange server option is also available in few easy steps.
+Stellar Repair for Exchange features an interactive graphical user interface to help recover database from corrupt or damaged EDB file to PST, MSG, EML, RTF, HTML, and PDF formats.
+You may also export the mailboxes from repaired database to live Exchange and Office 365 accounts.